aabarmin/smart-collections/README.md

 ### Mobile

-- [ ] Should look pretty on mobile
+- [ ] Should look pretty on mobile first

 ### Profile